-- (a) To refuse to sell or rent after the making of a bona fide offer, or to refuse to negotiate for the sale or rental of, or otherwise make unavailable or deny, a dwelling to any person because of race, color, religion, national origin, ancestry, sex, handicap or familial status. - (b) To discriminate against any person in the terms, conditions or privileges of sale or rental of a dwelling, or in the provisions of service or facilities in connection therewith, because of race, color, religion, national origin, ancestry, sex, handicap, or familial status or an intention to make any such preference, limitation or discrimination. - (c) To make, print or publish, or cause to be made, printed or published, any notice, statement or advertisement, with respect to the sale or rental of a dwelling, that indicates any preference, limitation or discrimination based on race, color, religion, national origin, ancestry, sex, handicap or familial status. - (d) To represent to any person, because of race, color, religion, national origin, ancestry, sex, handicap or familial status that any dwelling is not available for inspection, sale or rental when such dwelling is in fact so available. - (e) For profit, to induce or attempt to induce any person to sell or rent any dwelling by representations regarding the entry or prospective entry into the neighborhood of a person or persons of a particular race, color, religion, national origin, ancestry, sex, handicap, or familial status.
+- (a) To refuse to sell or rent after the making of a bona fide offer, or to refuse to negotiate for the sale or rental of, or otherwise make unavailable or deny, a dwelling to any person because of race, color, religion, national origin, ancestry, sex, handicap, familial status, sexual orientation or gender identity. - (b) To discriminate against any person in the terms, conditions or privileges of sale or rental of a dwelling, or in the provisions of service or facilities in connection therewith, because of race, color, religion, national origin, ancestry, sex, handicap, familial status, sexual orientation or gender identity or an intention to make any such preference, limitation or discrimination. - (c) To make, print or publish, or cause to be made, printed or published, any notice, statement or advertisement, with respect to the sale or rental of a dwelling, that indicates any preference, limitation or discrimination based on race, color, religion, national origin, ancestry, sex, handicap, sexual orientation or gender identity. - (d) To represent to any person, because of race, color, religion, national origin, ancestry, sex, handicap, familial status, sexual orientation or gender identity that any dwelling is not available for inspection, sale or rental when such dwelling is in fact so available. - (e) For profit, to induce or attempt to induce any person to sell or rent any dwelling by representations regarding the entry or prospective entry into the neighborhood of a person or persons of a particular race, color, religion, national origin, ancestry, sex, handicap, familial status, sexual orientation or gender identity.

 (Ord.
 No. 1959, §58.3; Ord.
 No. 5278, 7-3-69; Ord.
 No. 7364, §2, 6-20-85; Ord.
-No. 8772, §1, 11-19-98)
+No. 8772, §1, 11-19-98; Ord.
+No. 10108, §3, 12/20/2012)